yrnr/KotlinApp4AboutMe/README.txt

-Basic app to learn basics of layouts in android
+Very basic app to learn basics of layouts in android